Okanjo/okanjo-docs/static/docs/js/OkanjoJS.md

 :   Depending on the ad `type`, this indicates what should be displayed in the ad.
 Currently, only a product id is supported in conjunction with the `product` type.
-disable_inline_buy ((data-disable-inline-buy)) ((optional, default is `false`)) :   When `true`, disables the native inline-buy experience and forces a pop-up or redirect.
+disable_inline_buy ((data-disable-inline-buy)) ((optional, default is `false`)) :   When `true`, disables the native inline-buy experience and forces a pop-up or redirect. proxy_url ((optional, default is `null`))
+:   Third-party click-tracking URL.
+When set, This URL will be inserted into the click-through process.
+URL is expected to accept the encoded `buy_url` on the end of the URL.
+See the [Ad Server](#introduction-quick-start-ad-server) section for more information.

 > Any additional parameters are passed through to the underlying product widget.